pneuvial/adjclust/README.md

 ![](man/figures/README-adjClust-1.png)<!-- -->

 The result is of class `chac`.
-It can be plotted as a dendogram (as shown above).
+It can be plotted as a dendrogram (as shown above).
 Successive merge and heights of clustering can be obtained by `fit$merge` and `fit$height` respectively.